-The following table sets forth, as of July 23, 2015 and pro forma for the Reverse/Forward Stock Split (based on approximately 196,500 shares of our Common Stock anticipated to be retired), certain information regarding the beneficial ownership of our Stock by:
+The following table sets forth, as of October 20, 2015 and pro forma for the Reverse/Forward Stock Split (based on approximately 573,520 shares of our Common Stock anticipated to be retired), certain information regarding the beneficial ownership of our Stock by:

-- •each person who has reported being a "beneficial owner" of more than five percent of the outstanding shares of our Stock; - •each director; - •each executive officer; and - •all directors and executive officers as a group.
+- each person who has reported being a "beneficial owner" of more than five percent of the outstanding shares of our Stock; - each director; - each executive officer; and - all directors and executive officers as a group.

 Persons and groups that beneficially own in excess of 5% of our Stock are required to file certain reports with the Company and with the SEC regarding such beneficial ownership.
-For purposes of the table immediately below and the table set forth under "Beneficial Stock Ownership of Management," a person is deemed to be the beneficial owner of any shares of our Stock (1) over which the person has or shares, directly or indirectly, voting or investment power, or (2) of which the person has a right to acquire beneficial ownership at any time within 60 days after July 23, 2015.
-Beneficial ownership information is presented as of July 23, 2015, except that, where beneficial ownership information is as of earlier dates derived from SEC filings, that fact is indicated in the footnotes to the table.
+For purposes of the table immediately below and the table set forth under "Beneficial Stock Ownership of Management," a person is deemed to be the beneficial owner of any shares of our Stock (1) over which the person has or shares, directly or indirectly, voting or investment power, or (2) of which the person has a right to acquire beneficial ownership at any time within 60 days after October 20, 2015.
+Beneficial ownership information is presented as of October 20, 2015, except that, where beneficial ownership information is as of earlier dates derived from SEC filings, that fact is indicated in the footnotes to the table.
 "Voting power" is the power to vote or direct the voting of shares and "investment power" is the power to dispose or direct the disposition of shares.
 Persons and groups identified in the table have sole voting power and sole investment power over the shares, except as otherwise stated in footnotes to the table.
-We obtained the information provided in the following table from filings with the SEC and from representations made by the persons listed below.
-Except as otherwise noted in the footnotes below, each person or entity identified in the tables would have had sole voting and investment power with respect to the securities indicated in the table.
-Percentages have been calculated based on 10,608,834 shares of our Common Stock outstanding, actual, at July 23, 2015.
+We obtained the information provided in the footnotes below, each person or entity identified in the tables would have had sole voting and investment power with respect to the securities indicated in the table.
+Percentages have been calculated based on 10,593,353 shares of our Common Stock outstanding, actual, at October 20, 2015 and based on an estimated 10,019,833 shares of our Common Stock outstanding, pro forma, at October 20, 2015.